TheMexicanTarzan/Bicomplex-Pytorch/README.md

 # BiComplex PyTorch

-Neural networks with bicomplex numbers using idempotent representation for PyTorch.
+Neural networks with bicomplex numbers using idempotent representation for an elegant adaptation with PyTorch.

 ## Overview